kwoxer/LJTD/README.md

 The brand new feature TeamSync is helping your whole team.
 Try it out, it's kicking asses ;)

-Beyond that the LJTD has many other features. [here](http://www.ljtd.net/features/) We hope you will have as much fun as we with this tool and would appreciate to see you on our forum: http://www.ljtd.net/forum/
+Beyond that the LJTD has many other [**features**](http://www.ljtd.net/features/).
+We hope you will have as much fun as we with this tool and would appreciate to see you on our forum: http://www.ljtd.net/forum/

 Donate or become a fan!
 -----------------------